 Suspensions Pending Investigation

-When provided with sufficient information to ascertain that further harm may occur during an investigation, a program participant may be temporarily suspended during the pendency of an investigation.
-As a general matter, any such authority to suspend shall be exercised by the Program Integrity Team or the Ethics & Discipline Committee, as appropriate.
+When it may be reasonably assumed that further harm may occur during an investigation, the PIT may temporarily suspend a program participant.
+Generally, such authority to suspend may be exercised by the PIT or the Ethics & Discipline Committee, as appropriate.

-Suspensions of certificants and candidates for certification are imposed by the Ethics & Discipline Committee; provided, however, that NCCCO Staff may place administrative holds on the processing of candidate applications.
+Suspensions of certificants and candidates for certification may only be imposed by the Ethics & Discipline Committee; provided, however, that NCCCO Staff may place administrative holds on the processing of candidate applications in appropriate cases.

-If a program participant is suspended, a letter notifying the participant shall be sent within five (5) days after the decision was made to suspend.
+If a program participant is suspended, the PIT will send a letter notifying the participant of the suspension within five (5) days of the decision being made.

-Unless previously lifted, a suspended program participant’s temporary suspension shall be lifted at the conclusion of an investigation or upon the final determination of any disciplinary action.
+Unless previously lifted, a suspended program participant’s temporary suspension will be lifted at the conclusion of an investigation or upon the final determination of any disciplinary action.